spotfiresoftware/tibco-streaming-community/components/lv-cluster-scaler/README.md

 done here lends itself to producing alerts for servers that are identified as being under stress that is not necessarily related to variable user load.
 This mostly has to do with heap usage.
-For DLs in a cluster, this typically is related to LV tables growing too large for the configured heap.
-Its expected that LV tables have their size trimmed using appropriate metrics, but in the event that is not done this monitoring tool can identify the problem.
+For DLs in a cluster, this typically is related to LiveView tables growing too large for the configured heap.
+Its expected that LiveView tables have their size trimmed using appropriate metrics, but in the event that is not done this monitoring tool can identify the problem.
 Some combination of old gen collections and a time window average of total collection time